Third Kingdom Monies/Coins

 The Goblin King had these minted.

-As a result the king outlawed any
+As a result, the king outlawed any

-Kingship but his and granted the
+Kingship, but his and granted the

-Goblins the rule over their own city
+Goblins rule over their own city

 but without a King.